deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 but it wasn't the end of an already exhausting story ...

 <img src="../assets/blog/2023-05-20-fourth-security-audit.png" width="70%" /><br/>
-_This meme was considered to best fit the state of some browser engines_
+_This meme was considered to best fit the state of sandboxing on browser engines_

 ## DNS-prefetching marks another major exploit found by Cure53